angelahe/SPAtext/README_AH.md

 single page app step by step

 ## next actions
+clean up the URL by giving the app its own domain name map the domain name to the S3 bucket do this by creating a CNAME entry with your DNS provider that uses the endpoint URL as the value for the record (see appendix 2 off text)

+create a test environment

+IAM lockdown - add fine grained policies
 ## further reading
+### intro
 http://learnjs.benrady.com
 learn to code html and css by shay howe http://learn.shayhowe.com/html-css/